 Travel blogger Ciara Johnson got a look into Jackson’s rich history through the sights, tastes and sounds of Mississippi, and you can too.

-Whether it’s the freedom to plan your own schedule, or the excitement of immersing yourself in a community of locals rather than the traditional “vacation”; there’s no doubt that solo travel is on the rise, especially with millennials.
-Over one in four Americans prefers this type of travel experience, including 26 year old Ciara Johnson of the popular travel blog Hey Ciara.
-Ciara, a Texan native and notorious solo traveler, recently visited Jackson to discover the City With Soul for herself!
-With her direct flight from Houston, she was able to spend less time in the air and more time visiting museums, exploring speakeasies, and of course, tasting some deliciously sinful soul food.
-Enjoy seeing Ciara’s trip to Jackson on her Instagram feed?
-Learn more about her adventure, and to plan your own trip to soulful visit to Jackson based on her experience by reading on:
+Whether it’s the freedom to plan your own schedule, or the excitement of immersing yourself in a community of locals rather than the traditional “vacation,” there’s no doubt that solo travel is on the rise, especially with millennials.
+Over one in four Americans prefers this type of travel experience, including 26 year-old Ciara Johnson of the popular travel blog Hey Ciara.

 Day 1: Staying, eating and exploring local

-This boutique hotel is a favorite for travelers coming to Jackson due to its boutique atmosphere and personalized touches.
-As a full-service boutique hotel, its amenities include an Instagram-ready garden, meeting and reception rooms, and even a rooftop bar open to the public with live music on the weekends.
+This boutique hotel is a favorite for travelers coming to Jackson due to its atmosphere and personal touches.
+As a full-service boutique hotel, its amenities include an Instagram-ready garden, meeting and reception rooms and even a rooftop bar open to the public (in-season) with live music on the weekends.

-The hotel also features a restaurant inside, which serves delicious takes on Mississippi classics like shrimp and grits, Mississippi tilapia, southern fried steak, sweet tea and more.
+The hotel also features a restaurant inside, which serves delicious takes on Mississippi classics like shrimp and grits, Mississippi fish, southern fried steak, sweet tea and more.

-A colorful stop while exploring Jackson’s Fondren District – the Pearl River Glass Studio brings together top glass artists from around the country, who specialize in making the colorful artwork that can be seen in shops, churches and homes in America and beyond.
+A colorful stop while exploring Jackson’s Midtown District, Pearl River Glass Studio brings together top glass artists from around the country who specialize in making the colorful artwork that can be seen in shops, churches and homes in America and beyond.

-On the second Friday of every month, visitors can enjoy Food Truck Friday, a day in the park enjoying some of Mississippi’s most beloved food trucks!
-For delicious food, good music and a fun way to celebrate the weekend – this is the place to be!
+On the second Friday of every month, visitors can enjoy Food Truck Friday, a lunchtime in the park enjoying some of Mississippi’s most beloved food trucks!
+For delicious food, good music and a fun way to celebrate the weekend, this is the place to be!
 While the food trucks change every month, here are a few that have previously participated:

-With fresh coffee, delicious hand-made popsicles with flavors served on a rotating basis, as well as beer on tap and fun “Jackson-themed” pins and t-shirts, Deep South Pops is a favorite gathering spot for locals in Jackson, and it makes for a perfect stop to unwind while exploring the city.
-On a nice day, be sure to sit out on the patio and get a “popsicle float,” or a popsicle inside of your favorite soda or craft beer.
+With fresh coffee and delicious hand-made Popsicles of ever changing flavors, as well as beer on tap and fun “Jackson-themed” pins and t-shirts, Deep South Pops is a favorite gathering spot for locals.
+It makes for a perfect stop to unwind while exploring the city.
+On a nice day, be sure to sit out on the patio and get a “Popsicle float” or a Popsicle inside of your favorite soda or craft beer.

-With 300 acres of natural landscape that houses over 200 living species, a 1,700-foot greenhouse and numerous events like NatureFEST, Park After Dark, and more, The Mississippi Museum of Natural Science is like stepping into a jungle oasis in the middle of a city.
-If you’re feeling adventurous – be sure to find the two-headed snake that lives in this museum!
+With 300-acres of natural landscape that house over 200 living species, a 1,700-foot greenhouse and numerous events like Mississippi Science Fest, Park After Dark and more, the Mississippi Museum of Natural Science is like stepping into a jungle oasis in the middle of a city.
+If you’re feeling adventurous, be sure to find the two-headed snake that lives in this museum!

 To see what events are going on while you’ll be in town, check out their events calendar!